High-Desert-Institute/Meshtastic-LLM/README.md

 ```

 ## Test Mode
-Test mode (`--test`) uses an in-memory Meshtastic stub to simulate telemetry and text packets while storing all CSV output in a temporary directory.
-The command emits the location of the generated data and log file when it finishes, satisfying the styleguide requirement for non-destructive verification.
+Test mode (`--test`) uses a dedicated in-memory Meshtastic stub to simulate telemetry and text packets while storing all CSV output in a temporary directory.
+The command emits the location of the generated data and log file when it finishes, satisfying the styleguide requirement for non-destructive verification and making it suitable for CI smoke checks.

 ## Diagnostics and Prompts
 The `prompts/` directory remains append-only, containing `prompts.csv` plus per-prompt Markdown files (with YAML front matter) so the repository can be rendered by Jekyll/GitHub Pages for auditability.